New York Architect Glen Coben credits his father’s engineering projects for inciting his passion for architecture and interior design.

-Coben graduated from Cornell in 1985 after exciting stints as a teaching assistant in the College of Hotel Management, surveying architectural ruins in Rome, working as a field architect in Sardis, Turkey, and then discovering the realities of on-site building construction in New York.
+A graduate of Cornell University, Coben worked as a teaching assistant in the College of Hotel Management, surveyed architectural ruins in Rome, and worked as a field architect in Sardis, Turkey, before starting a full-time career in architectural construction and design in New York.

-After graduating, Coben joined the architecture and design office of SITE Projects, Inc. as an associate from 1987 - 1992.
-Some of his projects included: The Plaza and Park at Ross’s Landing, in downtown Chattanooga, Tennessee; The Four Continents Bridge in Hiroshima, Japan; and The Isuzu Space Station, a children’s park in Yokohama, Japan.
+From 1987 to 1992 Coben worked as an associate for the architecture and design office of SITE Projects, Inc. There, some of his projects included: The Plaza and Park at Ross’s Landing, in downtown Chattanooga, Tennessee; The Four Continents Bridge in Hiroshima, Japan; and The Isuzu Space Station, a children’s park in Yokohama, Japan.

-In 1996, Coben joined the Rockwell Group and became a principal in the firm.
-He led a group of over thirty architects, designers and personnel in the creation, development and implementation of location-based entertainment and hospitality facilities throughout the world.
-Projects included: The Theater for the Academy Awards, Hollywood, California for Trizec Hahn Centers; The Hacienda Football Stadium, Los Angeles, California for Michael Ovitz; The Coca-Cola Sky Field, Atlanta, Georgia.
+In 1996, Coben joined the Rockwell Group and became a principal leading a group of more than 30 architects, designers and personnel in the creation, development and implementation of location-based entertainment and hospitality facilities all over the world.
+His projects included: The Theater for the Academy Awards, Hollywood, California for Trizec Hahn Centers; The Hacienda Football Stadium, Los Angeles, California for Michael Ovitz; The Coca-Cola Sky Field, Atlanta, Georgia.

-Glen & Company projects have been published in Hospitality Design, Metropolis, Interior Design and have been cited in The New York Times.
-In 2002 the firm was a Gold Key Award Finalist for Guest Room Design (Flatotel) in the competition sponsored by Hospitality Design magazine and was recognized by Hospitality Design magazine as one The New Breed in 2003.
-The April 2007 issue of Hospitality Design Magazine features 7 Square Restaurant, while the October 2008 issue features where Glen Coben likes to shop in Tokyo.
+Glen & Company projects have been published in Hospitality Design, Metropolis, Interior Design and the The New York Times.
+In 2002, the firm was a Hospitality Design Gold Key Award Finalist for Guest Room Design for the Flatotel.
+In 2003, the firm was recognized again by Hospitality Design as one of The New Breed .

-Glen Coben is a member of Board of Advisors of Culintro, a culinary trade organization whose mission is to establish a source that will provide insights on major trends, access to business professionals, and serve as a gateway to influence culinary industry development.
-Additionally, Glen Coben recently served as an Assistant Visiting Professor of Interior Design at Pratt Institute.
+Glen Coben is a member of Board of Advisors of Culintro, a culinary trade organization that provides insights on culinary trends and serves as a gateway for culinary industry development.
+Additionally, Coben recently served as an Assistant Visiting Professor of Interior Design at Pratt Institute.